Red Tide Current Status

 View a larger map (January 22, 2021).

-To see detailed information on this week's samples, view the current Statewide Google Earth Map for October 23, 2020.
+To see detailed information on this week's samples, view the current Statewide Google Earth map for January 22, 2021.

 By using Google Earth, you can zoom in to specific locations and click on stations to see detailed information, including sample date and cell concentration.
 You must have Google Earth installed on your computer to view this map; the software can be downloaded from the Google Earth website.